Introduction

 "Executors" and other sensistive APIs use the TemplateContext

-Examples of executors include the @antiraid/actions
+to read internal data.
+Examples of executors include the @antiraid/discord

 , which allows you to perform actions such as banning/kicking/timing out users and other Discord actions and @antiraid/kv